-- Herpes Simplex (HSV) has a predilection for involving the fronto-temporal cortical areas due to its retrograde transmission through olfactory nerve and/or the trigeminal ganglion.
+- Herpes Simplex (HSV) has a predilection for involving the fronto-temporal cortical areas due to its retrograde transmission through olfactory nerve and/or the trigeminal ganglion.1,5

-- Japanese encephalitis and St. Louis encephalitis have a tendency to infect deep grey matter structures.7
+- Japanese encephalitis and St. Louis encephalitis have a tendency to infect deep gray matter structures within the brain.13

-- Epstein – Barr virus (EBV) central nervous system (CNS) involvement is widely variable, including: meningitis, encephalitis affecting variable areas of the brain–mostly subcortical white matter and deep gray matter, spinal cord involvement with transverse mellitus, or Guillain-Barre syndrome (GBS).8
+- Epstein – Barr virus (EBV) central nervous system (CNS) involvement is widely variable, including meningitis, encephalitis affecting variable areas of the brain–mostly subcortical white matter and deep gray matter, spinal cord involvement with transverse mellitus, or it may present as Guillain-Barre syndrome (GBS).14

-- St. Louis encephalitis: The vast majority of elderly develop actual encephalitis, while infection in those younger than 20 years old varies equallybetween meningitis and encephalitis.9
+- In St. Louis encephalitis, the vast majority of the infected elderly develop actual encephalitis, while infection in those younger than 20 years old have presentations equally distributed between meningitis and encephalitis.15

-- WNV fever can cause meningitis and encephalitis and can also affect the anterior horn cells, leading to flaccid paralysis (sometimes involving the diaphragm) with picture of axonal loss with no evidence of demyelination similar to polio.17,18 Other presentations can include spastic cervical myeloradiculopathy with severe clonus, pain, brainstem signs, and loss of VIII cranial nerve function.
+- WNV fever can cause meningitis and encephalitis and may also affect the anterior horn cells, leading to flaccid paralysis, sometimes involving the diaphragm.
+It presents with a picture of axonal loss with no evidence of demyelination similar to polio.17,18 Other presentations can include spastic cervical myeloradiculopathy with severe clonus, pain, brainstem signs, and loss of VIII cranial nerve function.
 19

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-The natural course of the disease is variable depending on the infecting agent, age, and immune status of the patient.
+The natural course of the disease is often very variable depending on the infecting agent, age, and immune status of the patient.
 A 2-week viral prodrome/incubation state is common in many etiologies due to infections.
 The diagnosis of the cause of the encephalitis is important as it impacts the prognosis, progression and rehabilitation potential as well as the long term course of recovery.
 Important acute treatment principles for patients without a definitive diagnosis include the following:

-- Mortality without IV acyclovir treatment can be 70%; early treatment with IV acyclovir level (A-I) is the only parameter to lower morbidity and mortality in herpetic encephalitis.22 Hence, treatment of all patients suspected of having encephalitis should be first started on acyclovir until the workup has progressed further.
+- In herpetic encephalitis the mortality without IV acyclovir treatment can be nearly 70%.
+Early treatment with IV acyclovir level (A-I) is the only parameter known to lower morbidity and mortality in herpetic encephalitis.22 Hence, treatment of all patients suspected of having encephalitis should be first started on acyclovir until the workup has progressed further.

 Different infectious etiologies lead to different secondary conditions.

-- Seizure Disorder: Viruses that have predilection for cerebral cortex, especially involving the frontal-temporal and parietal lobes like HSV and HHV-6, are more likely to cause seizures, whereas those that involve white matter or deep brain structures such as WNV or PML are less likely to cause seizures.
+- Seizure Disorder: Viruses that have predilection for cerebral cortex, especially those involving the frontal-temporal and parietal lobes like HSV and HHV-6, are more likely to cause seizures.
+Infections that involve white matter or deep brain structures such as WNV or PML are much less likely to cause seizures.
+22, 24

-- Cranial nerve involvement with facial weakness, paraesthesia, ptosis are very common with WNL16and Japanese encephalitis.
+- Cranial nerve involvement with facial weakness, paranesthesia, and/or ptosis is very common with WNV26 and Japanese encephalitis.

-- Flaccid paralysis is usually due to axonal and anterior horn cells involvement in WNL, or with GBS demyelinating lesions in EBV.
+- Flaccid paralysis is usually due to axonal injury and anterior horn cell involvement in WNV10

-- Visual disturbance – for example, alien hand phenomenon – is seen in cases of non-HIV PML which involves the subcortical occipital area.
+- Visual disturbance, such as alien hand phenomenon, has been noted in some cases of non-HIV PML which involves the subcortical occipital area of the brain.
+27

-- Many of these patients will have problems with cognitive, behavioral and motor disorders, as noted in TBI patients.
+- Many of these patients will have problems with cognitive, behavioral and motor disorders, similar to patients with traumatic brain injury (TBI).
 Similar management is recommended for these problems.

-- Depression and anxiety are very common in HHV-6 due to involvement of the limbic system.
+- Depression and anxiety are very common in HHV-6 infection due to involvement of the limbic system.
+28

-A comprehensive history of patients with suspected encephalitis should include assessment of premorbid functional, vocational, medical and social status, along with a detailed history of focal and generalized neurologic impairments, including seizures.
+A comprehensive history of patients with suspected encephalitis should include assessment of the premorbid functional, vocational, medical and social status, along with a detailed history of focal and generalized neurologic impairments, including seizures.
 Specific details pertaining to diagnosing potential treatable causes of infectious encephalitis include1:

 - Exposure to mosquito or tick bites as seasonal risk factors.

 - Duration of time between symptom onset and treatment.

-- Presence of documented increased intracranial pressure, seizures or hydrocephalus in the acute hospital stay.
+- Presence of documented increased intracranial pressure, seizures or hydrocephalus during the acute hospital stay.1,24

-The clinical picture ranges from obtunded encephalopathy to more specific focal neurological deficits.
+The clinical presentation ranges from obtunded encephalopathy to more specific focal neurological deficits.
 A detailed neurological examination should include assessment of mental status and overall orientation.
 In severely obtunded patients, one should rule out subclinical seizures with the use of EEG.
-Cranial nerve exam should be performed, including ophthalmologic exam evaluating for any signs of raised intracranial pressure.
+1 Cranial nerve exam should be performed, including ophthalmologic exam evaluating for any signs of raised intracranial pressure.
 Manual muscle testing may reveal findings consistent with polyradiculopathy, axonal loss, or demyelinating lesions.
-Skin rash can raise suspicion for a bacterial cause of encephalitis/meningitis (neisseria meningitis), which is important to diagnose early since it is acutely life-threatening, requiring contact isolation and usually responding very well to intravenous (IV) third-generation cephalosporin.
+Skin rash can raise suspicion for a bacterial cause of encephalitis/meningitis (Neisseria meningitis), which is important to diagnose early since it is acutely life-threatening requiring contact isolation and usually responds very well to intravenous (IV) third-generation cephalosporin.1

 CSF analysis should be obtained in all patients with suspected encephalitis.
-A pleocytosis (10-2,000 cells/μL) with lymphocytic predominance, elevated protein and normal to mildly low glucose, with negative Gram stain and bacterial cultures indicates viral encephalitis.
-Any time infectious encephalitis is suspected, polymerase chained reaction (PCR) studies of the CSF should include viral DNA studies for: HSV, WNV, VZV, EBV, CMV, and HIV.
-These tests are highly specific when positive but they are not very sensitive.
+A pleocytosis (10-2,000 cells/μL) with lymphocytic predominance, an elevated protein and normal to mildly low glucose level associated with a negative Gram stain and bacterial cultures suggests a viral encephalitis.
+Any time infectious encephalitis is suspected, polymerase chained reaction (PCR) studies of the CSF should include viral DNA studies for HSV, WNV, VZV, EBV, CMV, and HIV.
+These tests are highly specific when positive, but they are not very sensitive.
 Virus-specific CSF to serum IgG ratios should be obtained as a high ratio indicates an infection of CSF.
 For herpes viruses one should test for CSF immunoglobulin M (IgM) as IgM does not pass through the blood-brain barrier.
 Serums studies should include serology for WNV, EBV, mycoplasma, borrelia, rickettsia, coccidiosis and histoplasma infections.1

-EEG: The common EEG picture with encephalitis is not very different from that of encephalopathy with generalized slowing, but in cases of HSV encephalitis focal abnormalities involving the temporal lobes are commonly found.
-EEG is valuable in evaluating an obtunded patient with encephalitis to rule out subclinical status epilepticus.
+The common EEG picture with encephalitis is not very different from that of encephalopathy with generalized slowing, but in cases of HSV encephalitis focal abnormalities involving the temporal lobes are commonly found.
+EEG is valuable in evaluating an obtunded patient with encephalitis to rule out subclinical status epilepticus.1, 23, 24

 Acute assessment should include a head computerized tomography (CT) to rule out any space-occupying lesions and contraindications to lumbar puncture with elevated intracranial pressure.
-Magnetic resonance imaging (MRI) is a valuable diagnostic tool in patients with encephalitis.
-With variable T2 lesions corresponding to different etiologies, for example, HSV commonly involves the frontal-temporal lobes; it’s almost never seen outside the frontal-temporal areas alone.
-WNV fever does not usually have prominent MRI findings.
-VZV vasculitis presents multiple lesions of hemorrhagic infarction.
-Progressive multiple leukoencephalopathy (PML) causes primarily demyelinating lesions.
+Magnetic resonance imaging (MRI) is the diagnostic tool of choice in patients with encephalitis,1 with variable T2 lesions corresponding to different etiologies.
+For example, HSV commonly involves the frontal-temporal lobes and it’s almost never seen outside the frontal-temporal areas alone.
+WNV fever does not usually have any prominent MRI findings.
+Varicella zoster (VZV) vasculitis presents with multiple areas of hemorrhagic infarction while progressive multiple leukoencephalopathy (PML) causes primarily demyelinating lesions.27

 Early predictions of outcomes

-Worst outcomes are expected with secondary complications such as intraparenchymal hemorrhage in cases of VSZ CNS vasculitis and severe intracranial edema in cases of Herpes encephalitis.
+Worse outcomes are expected with secondary complications such as intraparenchymal hemorrhage in cases of VSZ CNS vasculitis and in cases of severe intracranial edema with Herpes encephalitis.1,28

 Social role and social support system

-Etiologies like Japanese and California encephalitis mostly affect children; special accommodations at home/school and playground have to be considered.
-Some of the tick-mediated infections can affect otherwise healthy functioning and employed adults; issues pertaining to long-term loss of productivity and work.
+Etiologies like Japanese and California encephalitis mostly affect children, resulting in need for special accommodations at home/school and playground.
+Some of the tick-mediated infections can affect otherwise healthy functioning and employed adults causing issues pertaining to long-term loss of productivity and work.
 Patients and their families require education regarding how long it may take for recovery, if ever.
 Similar to patients with TBI, prognosis may be difficult to make in the first 6 months.

 Coordination of care